Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 by the API platform host, an API consumer requesting a student will receive the extended resource.

-An Ed-Fi REST API resource _must_ follow a specific pattern for extensibility in its structure in order to distinguish extension attributes from native attributes.
+An Ed-Fi API resource _must_ follow a specific pattern for extensibility in its structure in order to distinguish extension attributes from native attributes.
 Extensions _must_ be denoted by use of the reserved term `_ext` and namespaced.
 For API users, this both clearly distinguishes these attributes from native attributes that originate from the UDM, and provides (via the namespace) information as to the origin or governance of the extension.
-The example below shows the JSON for a Staff resource that has been extended using a "_GrandBend_" namespace.
+The example below shows the JSON for a Staff resource that has been extended using a "_grandbend_" namespace.

 ```json